State of Children’s Rights Reports

 This report was compiled and produced by Together following wide consultation with children’s organisations across Scotland.
 Consultation involved gathering views from over 250 professionals working with and for children and young people through seminars held in Ayr, Inverness, Aberdeen, the Scottish Borders and Edinburgh.
 This was followed by an online survey completed by 61 organisations working across a range of issues including mental health and wellbeing, disability and domestic abuse.

-State of Children's Rights report 2011 cover
+State of Children's Rights Report 2011 with a child.

 State of Children’s Rights report 2010